uofu-emb/rtos/labs/2.mocking/README.md

 * Write unit tests in the context of libraries and other systems.
 * Use the C preprocessor to do conditional modification of source code.
 * Understand the syntax of function pointers.
-* Write function that take function pointers as arguments.
+* Write functions that take function pointers as arguments.
 * Understand how to use mocking techniques to break dependencies for testing.
 * Measure and test the behavior of code using mocked functionality.
 * Write tests in the context of a simulated environment.